dlesueur/dlesueur.github.io/_posts/2023-10-11-ggplot-tutorial.md

 ## Create a ggplot
 The very first thing you need to do to create your visualization is to create a ggplot, give it some data, and decide what aesthetics you want to appear on your plot.
 The basic arguments for a ggplot are as follows:

 ```{r}
 ggplot(data, mapping = aes(x, y, ...))
 ```

-The data part is mostly self-explanatory.
+The data argument is mostly self-explanatory.
 Feed the plot whatever data you are wishing to visualize!

-However, the mapping part is a little more confusing.
+However, the mapping argument is a little more confusing.
 Think to yourself, *What do I want to actually appear in the visualizaiton?
 What do I want to map to the graph?* This goes inside the `aes()` part of the argument.
 This will include your variable(s), colors, and a variety of different other ways to visualize the data which we will go over later.

 ```{r}
 base <- ggplot(data = penguins, mapping = aes(x = flipper_length_mm, y = body_mass_g))
 ```

 We're going to assign this plot to the variable `base` so we can refer to it later.
-This is not required, but can make the code simpler when you are changing lots of things about the plot.
+This is not required, but can make the code simpler when you are adding things to the plot.

 ## Choose your visualization type
 If you haven't already chosen what type of graph you would like, now is the time.
 After your initial ggplot, you need to add what's called a geom.
 The geom dictates which of the things you put in your `aes()` go where on the graph.